sifive/wake/share/doc/wake/logging.md

 and it always appears there.

 The additional command line arguments `--fd:3`, `--fd:4`, `--fd:5` can be used to output to file descriptors 3, 4, 5.
-These must be opened.
 One example shell command would be, for some wake code that had `mkLogLevel "foo"`:

 ```
 wake --fd3="foo" mywakecode 3&>foo.txt